Atul-Senapati/91Degrees/components/constants/privacy_policy.md

 In compliance with applicable Indian laws, we have appointed a Grievance Officer to address any concerns or complaints regarding our privacy practices:

-[Insert Name of Grievance Officer]
+ECHRA INNOVATIONS PRIVATE LIMITED
-Email: grievance@91degrees.com
+Email: echrainnovationspvtltd@gmail.com
-Phone: [Insert Phone Number]
+Phone: +91 8926361010